 Basically it just means that I put things right.

-None of this is to suggest that you can't service your own carbs or that I'm the only person in the world who can do them right.
+None of this is to suggest that you can't service your own carbs or that I'm the only person in the world who can do them correctly.
 It's just that there are so many variables to consider that at a certain point you begin to rely on sheer luck to have them come out right the first time.
-This I know from experience.
 The following are merely some of the reasons I've discovered as to why any given job can go south.

-Once I started doing this I was surprised at the variance I found, most significantly in the slow jets---where it's vital to be absolutely precise.
+Once I started doing this I was surprised at the variance I found, mostly in the slow jets---where it's vital to be absolutely precise.
 It's not like I hog great chunks of metal out of them, more like barely visible glitter, but still...different is different.

 If you're not intesteted in the tech you can scroll down but I took the time to delve into the subject because this is what we do.